Matrix Decomposition and Applications: Interpolative Decomposition (ID)

 \section{Interpolative Decomposition (ID)}

+A factorization closely related to the skeleton decomposition is the \textit{interpolative decomposition (ID) framework}.
+We begin by discussing the \textit{column interpolative decomposition}, which we will refer to simply as interpolative decomposition or ID when the context is clear.

-Column interpolative decomposition (ID) factors a matrix as the product of two matrices, one of which contains selected columns from the original matrix, and the other of which has a subset of columns consisting of the identity matrix and all its values are no greater than 1 in absolute value.
-Formally, we have the following theorem describing the details of the column ID. \begin{theoremHigh}[Column Interpolative Decomposition] Any rank-$r$ matrix $\bA \in \real^{m \times n}$ can be factored as
+The column interpolative decomposition (ID) factorizes a matrix into the product of two matrices: one consisting of selected columns from the original matrix, and the other containing a subset of columns that includes an identity matrix and entries whose magnitudes do not exceed 1.
+Formally, the details of the column ID are given in the following theorem.